 Elizabeth is an Expressive Arts Therapist, Interdisciplinary Artist, and Arts Educator.

-With over 10 years of experience, Elizabeth has worked in both private, organizational, and K-12 school settings, supporting individuals and families of all ages struggling with anxiety, loss, grief, depression, trauma, relationships, interpersonal violence, LGBTQ support, sexual orientation, gender identity, loss and grief, life transitions, chronic pain, ADHD, spectrum difficulties and moderate to severe learning differences.
+With over 10 years of experience, Elizabeth has worked in both private, organizational, and K-12 school settings, supporting individuals and families of all ages struggling with anxiety, loss, grief, depression, trauma, relationships, interpersonal violence, loss and grief, life transitions, chronic pain, ADHD, spectrum difficulties and moderate to severe learning differences.
+She provides LGBTQIA+ affirming and client centered care.

 With the foundation of a caring and trusted therapeutic relationship, Elizabeth supports her clients in connecting to their innate creativity and resilience through drawing, painting, sculpting, moving, singing, and writing.
 Any level of art experience is welcome, as Elizabeth gently guides her clients through a restorative creative process for personal reflection, self expression, coping, self-care, and healing.